 Travelers' Health Information

 Travel is exciting, but your health and wellness before and during travel is very important.
 Schedule an appointment for a travel health consultationwith University Health Services as soon as you know your travel date.
 The following information is designed to help you prepare for your upcoming trip.
-The most up-to-date recommendations from the Centers for Disease Control and Prevention (CDC) can also be found by clicking the link at the bottom of this page.
+Visit this link for the most up-to-date recommendations from the Centers for Disease Control and Prevention (CDC).
+Travel Information

 - If you are a diabetic, take certain medications, or are allergic (life-threatening) to any medications or envenomations (bee stings), please wear a medical alert bracelet or make sure you have a card in your wallet as a medical alert.